 It is not uncommon for businesses to utilize these APIs concurrently to gain a deeper insight of the texts.

 Sentiment Analysis has been heavily used by businesses for social media opinion mining, especially in the service industry, where customers feedback are critical.
 In the recently year, it has been gaining popularity in the finance sector, where it has been used to analyze tweets of influential financial analysts and decision makers.
-It seems like there are so much potential to be unlocked for the usage of Sentiment Analysis.
-It is curious to what will be the next breakthrough!

 3 Comments